 Tuition/Fee Coverage

 If you’re a veteran who qualifies for full benefits and you attend a public school as a state resident, the Post-9/11 GI Bill will pay all of your tuition and any mandatory fees directly to your school.
-You also may be eligible to receive the in-state tuition rate for an out-of-state school.
+You may also be eligible to receive the in-state tuition rate at an out-of-state school.

-If you choose to attend a private or foreign institution of higher learning, or a qualifying non-college degree program, a predetermined maximum amount (currently up to $27,120.05) will be paid to your school annually.
-Benefits for flight training and virtual/online schools, which have their own maximums, also may be available.
+If you choose to attend a private or foreign institution of higher learning or a qualifying non-college degree program, a predetermined maximum amount (currently up to $29,920.95) will be paid to your school annually.
+Benefits for flight training and online schools, which have their own maximums, may also be available.

 Monthly Housing Allowance

 The Post-9/11 GI Bill also pays a monthly college housing allowance.
-The program will pay you a percentage of the full monthly housing allowance based on the percentage of Post-9/11 GI Bill benefits you’re eligible for, as well as how many credits you’re taking.
+The program will pay you a percentage of the full monthly housing allowance (MHA) based on the percentage of Post-9/11 GI Bill benefits you’re eligible for and how many credits you’re taking.

-Under the Post-9/11 GI Bill, you may be able to receive an annual stipend of up to $1,000 per year to pay for books and supplies.
+If you’re wondering how to pay for your college textbooks, under the Post-9/11 GI Bill, you may be able to receive up to $1,000 annually for books and supplies.
 This stipend is paid out at the beginning of each term and is based on the percentage of benefits you’re eligible for and the number of courses you’re enrolled in for the year.

 Recommended: How to Pay for College Textbooks